sin90is1/BenTwo/README.md

 ### 1. Omnitrix Watch System

 - Built using **MetaXR Interaction SDK**.
-- Functional watch with two interactive buttons one for activation/deactivation and one for confirming alien to transform.
+- Functional watch with theree interactive buttons one for activation/deactivation, one for confirming alien to transform, one for turning back to human.
 - Rotatable watch face to change alien selected.
 - based on number of aliens in `UAliensDataAsset` it divides circumference of the omnitrix face circle equally.